-Parental leave gives you the opportunity to be free from your job or studies to look after your child.
+Parental leave gives you as parent the opportunity to be free from your job or studies to look after your child.
 You may be entitled to parental benefit or a lump-sum grant in connection with parental leave.
 The main rule is that you earn rights to parental benefit in Norway if you live and work in Norway.
 If you live in Norway, but work in another Nordic country, the main rule is that you are entitled to parental benefit in the country in which you work.

 Are you entitled to leave in connection with pregnancy, childbirth and adoption?

 Parents are entitled to a total of 12 months’ leave in connection with the birth and after the birth.
 These 12 months include the mother’s right to leave for up to 12 weeks during the pregnancy and six weeks of leave reserved for the mother after the birth.

 You apply to your employer for leave, no later than three months before the leave is to start.

 In addition to the first 12 months, each of the parents is entitled to one year of leave for each birth.
 This leave must be taken directly after the first year.
 If you are taking care of the child yourself, you are entitled to both the years.
 Other people who care for the child may also be entitled to leave.

 Adoptive parents and foster parents have equal rights to leave, from the date on which the care of the child was transferred.
 The right to leave does not apply to adoption of a stepchild or if the child is aged over 15.